hurwitzlab/planet-microbe-datapackages/Amazon_continuum/README.md

 The sampling event type "pump" was inferred from the collection description in Satinsky et al. 2014: https://doi.org/10.1186/2049-2618-2-17

-For the second expedition, the Sampling event ID were generated as follow: "expeditionName_station_date_sampledVolume" The sampling event type "pump" was inferred from the collection description in XXX
+For the second expedition, the Sampling event ID were generated as follow: "expeditionName_station_date_sampledVolume" The sampling event type "pump" was inferred from personnal discussion with the corresponding authors of Satinsky et al. 2015: https://doi.org/10.1186/s40168-015-0099-0

 ## campaign
 This table was inferred from information from the Rolling Deck repository.